lists: list comprehensions

 refactor: make it better

-• I add another assertion to show that this could have been achieved with the list constructor
+• I add another assertion to show that I can get the same result with the list constructor

 self.assertEqual(a_list, [0, 1, 2, 3])